wilsonism/geo109/syllabus.md

 ### Discussions and exercises.

-Each of the scheduled lectures and discussion sections will require students to complete a short assignment before or during class.
+Each of the scheduled lectures and lab sessions will require students to complete a short assignment before or during class.
 The exact format will vary from week to week.
 Each activity will be graded, and **no late reading responses or exercises will be accepted.**

 ### Mapping projects.